 Improper Entry or Unorganized Data

-Data entered into the incorrect field or data entered that your software can’t sort out are examples of unorganized data.
-As a result, data cannot be properly segmented.
-In order for data analysts to gain accurate and meaningful insights from the data, the data needs to be consistently entered in a format machines and systems can interpret.
-As an example, if city information is entered in “address2” vs. the “city” field, attempts to segment records by the city will be incomplete, as entries with the incorrect data placement will not be selected.
+Data entered into the incorrect field or data values entered that your software can’t sort out are examples of data quality issues.
+As a result, data sets cannot be properly segmented.
+In order for data analysts to gain accurate and meaningful insights from the data, the data needs to be consistently entered in a format machines can interpret.
+As an example, if city information is entered in “address2” vs. the “city” field, attempts to segment records by the city values will be incomplete, as entries with the incorrect data placement will not be selected.
 Unorganized data is particularly problematic for postal sortation processes.

-Obviously, errors and inaccuracies have to be fixed for an organization to effectively use its data.
+Obviously, errors, outliers, and inaccuracies have to be fixed for an organization to effectively use its data.
+Data cleansing work helps fix these problems.

 Data Cleansing Process and Data Tuning

 Cleaning big data, especially, is a time-consuming process.
 A survey by Anaconda found that data scientists spend approximately 45% of their time cleaning and organizing data.
 Additionally, 57% of data scientists surveyed said data cleaning was their least favorite part of the job.
 Terms like “data janitor,” “data wrangling,” and “data munging” have been used to describe the “painful process of cleaning, parsing, and proofing data.”
 But, the data pros know that in order to have meaningful insights, data accuracy is essential.
-After all, bad data leads to incorrect analyses, predictions, and bad decisions.
-And this is where AI can significantly improve the data cleansing process and outcomes.
+After all, low quality data leads to incorrect analyses, predictions, and bad decisions.
+And this is where AI can significantly improve the data cleaning process and outcome quality.

-Whereas humans become tired or even ineffective in data cleansing, AI fits the bill quite nicely.
+Whereas humans become tired or even ineffective in data cleaning, AI fits the bill quite nicely.
 AI can clean large volumes of data in significantly less time and with a higher degree of consistency and completeness.
 Additionally, organizations can automate data collection, validation, and cleansing, further streamlining the process.
-While AI doesn’t replace the need for data scientists, it does make their jobs easier (and more enjoyable!), not to mention more productive.
+While artificial intelligence information doesn’t replace the need for data scientists, it does make their jobs easier (and more enjoyable!), not to mention more productive.

 Data collection is everywhere, from your purchases at the grocery store to online search behavior to lifestyle habits and more.
 And data volume— including bad data— increases every year, too.
-Every time bad data is discovered, a data scientist must write code to tell the system what to do with it and how to process it.
-Unfortunately, as volume increases, the process becomes more complex, making it difficult for humans to keep up, resulting in the bad data problem worsening over time.
+Every time bad or even sub-par data is discovered, a data scientist must write code to tell the system what to do with it and how to process it.
+Unfortunately, as volume increases, the process becomes more complex, making it difficult for humans to keep up, resulting in the low quality data problem worsening over time.

-We now know the dangers of bad data, but what is the impact of having AI clean and tune your data?
-For starters, faster data cleansing provides more accurate views of your database.
-Consider, too, how other parts of your business are likely using your database:
+We now know the dangers of low quality data, but what is the impact of having artificial intelligence clean and tune your data?
+For starters, faster data cleansing, also called data scrubbing, enables more accurate views of your database.
+Consider, too, how other systems of your business are likely using your database:

 - Marketing: sending the right message to the right audience at the right time; list segmentation and filtering, creating marketing plans and building campaigns, identifying best prospects, discerning propensity to purchase signals.

-- Sales: reliant on a complete view of the customer; intent to purchase signals.
+- Sales: reliant on a complete view of the customer; intent to purchase signals and send the right information.

 - Legal and compliance: ensuring data collection, storage, and customer communication preferences are accurately recorded and in compliance with various privacy regulations.

-- Operations and the C-Suite: better data equates to better strategies and decisions.
+- Operations and the C-Suite: better data equates to better strategies and decisions from data based information.

 Additionally, bad data will always produce unreliable predictions leading to false conclusions and inaccurate outcomes if you use other AI models in your business.
 As an example, suppose you are a medical provider using AI models to analyze and process patient symptoms.
 Imagine what could go horribly wrong if the patient’s base medical records or health history data has inaccuracies and errors; the outcome could be harmful to both the patient and the medical provider.
 Thus, the interdependence between good data and AI is obvious— and an area in which more organizations should invest.

 Bad data costs businesses significant money every year.
 From lost sales opportunities to brand-damaging customer perceptions to legal implications, bad data is just bad business.
-Creating best practices for data management will provide you with quality results but may seem overwhelming.
 The good news is that AI is an efficient solution for data cleansing and data tuning, improving data collection and accuracy, and enabling data-driven decisions across your organization.
 After all, isn’t that the goal of all data, to drive more successful outcomes?